oplS17projects/FP3/README.md

       (query-exec db "INSERT INTO exptable (word) VALUES('actually')") (query-exec db "INSERT INTO exptable (word) VALUES('work')"))

-Before creating a database, I added a conditional check that will only execute the `CREATE`/`INSERT` statements if the database is not already queried.
-Once the code is run, the user can interact with the database in the output window:
+Before creating a database, I added a conditional check that will only execute the `CREATE`/`INSERT` statements if the database is not already created.
+Once the code is run, the user can query the database in the output window:

 ![racket_image](/screenshot.png?raw=true "Racket Image")